yno9/biset/README.md

 ## Requirements

 - macOS or Linux
-- An IMAP/SMTP account (for imapsmtp-client relay)
+- An IMAP-SMTP account (for imapsmtp-client relay)
 - Go 1.21+ (for building from source)

 ---